pletzer/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .language-python}

-Methods of mutable objects can, and often do, change the class.
+Methods of mutable objects can, and often do, change the object.
 ~~~
 grades = [84, 78, 91]
 grades.append(66)